kmostafa1/egfwd_Projects/landing-page/README.md

 * Navigation is built dynamically as an unordered list.
 * It should be clear which section is being viewed while scrolling through the page.
 * When clicking an item from the navigation menu, the link should scroll to the appropriate section. rather than giving you the default jump.

-## Suggested:

-Add an active state to your navigation items when a section is in the viewport.
+* Add an active state to your navigation items when a section is in the viewport.
-Hide fixed navigation bar while not scrolling (it should still be present on page load).
-    Hint: setTimeout can be used to check when the user is no longer scrolling.
-Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
+* Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.
-Update/change the design/content.
-Make sections collapsible.